josephrexme/josephrex.me/content/posts/2021-12-25-redefining-affordability.md

 Merry Christmas 🎅🏾!

 [^1]: Opportunity cost is what must be forgone to get something else.
 [See examples](https://examples.yourdictionary.com/opportunity-cost-examples.html)
+[^2]: I might reconsider if I would do it with a slightly lesser net worth than a million in the future but I doubt that.
-[^2]: I would pause another subscription for AppleTV when a new episode of Ted Lasso is up.
+[^3]: I would pause another subscription for AppleTV when a new episode of Ted Lasso is up.